spatterIight/ansible-role-nifi/docs/configuring-nifi.md

 ## Prerequisites

-To deploy Apache NiFi using this role it is necessary that the [community.general](https://github.com/ansible-collections/community.general) be installed.
+To deploy Apache NiFi using this role it is necessary that the [community.general](https://github.com/ansible-collections/community.general) collection be installed.
 This is needed to support modifying XML configuration files.

 ## Adjusting the playbook configuration